 Accessed 7 August 2019.

 Neo C.C.
 (2018) Like real meat, but guilt-free?
 Beyond Burger debuts in Singapore.
 Retrieved from:

 Vegetarianism (2019) Practice-based Evidence in Nutrition and Dietitians of Canada.

-This article is contributed by Rachel Tso, Dietitian at Mount Alvernia Hospital.
+This article is contributed by our dietitians from the Nutrition and Dietitian department of Mount Alvernia Hospital.
 To learn more about our Nutrition and Dietitian services, click here